Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 • Anesthesiologists

-• Aids or Assistants
+• Aids or assistants

 • Many other medical professionals

-What Damages Can You Recover Through a Medical Malpractice Lawsuit?
+What Damages Can You Recover Through A Medical Malpractice Lawsuit?

-In order to recover your damages, your medical malpractice attorney will need to consider the economic and non-economic damages that you have suffered as a result of the medical malpractice incident.
+In order to recover your damages, your medical malpractice attorney will need to consider the economic and noneconomic damages that you have suffered as a result of the medical malpractice incident.

 They will look at the following:

-• Loss of wages and earning capacity - If, as a result of the injuries you have suffered, you have had to take time off work, you may be able to recover your lost wages.
-You may not only recover any lost wages you have already suffered but if your injuries mean you will have to take more time off from work in the future, you can recover your future loss of wages too.
+• Loss of wages and earning capacity – If, as a result of the injuries you have suffered, you have had to take time off work, you may be able to recover your lost wages.
+You may not only recover any lost wages you have already suffered, but if your injuries mean you will have to take more time off from work in the future, you can recover your future loss of wages too.

 • Pain and suffering – Pain and suffering encompass the damages that are harder to quantify with a figure.
 This is comprised of physical pain and suffering as well as other changes to your lifestyle that cannot be measured in monetary amounts.

-Filing a Medical Malpractice Claim in Maryland
+Filing A Medical Malpractice Claim In Maryland

 Certificate Of Merit By A Qualified Medical Expert